mongodb-developer/whatscooking-multilingual/README.md

 <h2>To Deploy Frontend to AWS S3...</h2>

 1. Make sure that you're using NodeJS v16 to successfully build the artifacts.
-If you're using `nvm`, just type `nvm use` to swich to the correct NodeJS version
+If you're using [nvm](https://github.com/nvm-sh/nvm) to manage your Node version, just type `nvm use` to swich to the correct NodeJS version
 2. Set AWS temporary credentials in your environment variable and ensure that you're pointing to the correct AWS account
 3. Run <code>./deploy_to_s3.sh</code>
-4. The S3 bucket is fronted by CloudFront, so it might take a while for the cache to be refreshed
+4. The S3 bucket is fronted by CloudFront, so it might take a while for the cache to be refreshed.
+If you have already waited for a long time and the cache is not refreshed, then [invalidate the cache manually](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html) by running `aws cloudfront create-invalidation --distribution-id <DISTRIBUTION ID> --paths "/*`

 ---
 <h2>React Components....</h2>